What is Long-Term Care?

-It’s important to realize that, similar to Medicare Supplement insurance carriers, each long-term care insurer sets their own rates.
+It’s important to realize that, similar to Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... carriers, each long-term care insurer sets their own rates.
 The LTC insurer with the lowest cost for a 55-year-old married couple in Arizona is unlikely to be the least expensive for a 64-year-old married couple in Florida.
-There are many factors, including health, lifestyle, age, location and the type of clients each insurer wants to attract.
+There are many factors, including health, lifestyle, age, location, and the type of clients each insurer wants to attract.

 Why Get Long-Term Care Insurance?